AleXwern/Discord-v2/README.md

 Requirements and setup:
 1. discord and aiohttp Python packages and Python 3 (you can install these with pip install in CMD)
-2. Create 'token.txt' in the repository root
+2. Create 'token.conf' in the repository root.
+NOTE THE CHANGED NAME FROM OLD VERSION
 3. Create Discord bot and get the authentication token for it and paste it into token.txt followed by a newline.
 4. Before FFlogs keys put 'api_key='
 5. Get FFLogs V1 Client Key from your FFlogs account's setting and put it onto the file after the 'api_key='